When a Head Injury Becomes a Brain Injury

 Concussion Injury Rating Scales

+When doctors diagnose a concussion injury, they usually rate it as mild, moderate, or severe.
+The severity of a concussion injury can tell doctors what symptoms you may experience and how long they will last.
 Doctors can use several different scales to rate concussions.
 The most common is called the Glasgow Coma Scale (GCS).
 If you watch sports, you might have seen team doctors administer the GCS when an athlete suffers head trauma.
+The GCS analyzes your responses to questions from doctors or EMTs to rate the severity of your brain injury:

 Can You Open Your Eyes?

 If you open your eyes without being asked, you have a mild concussion.
 If you open your eyes only after the doctor talks to you or touches you, you have a moderate concussion.
-If you cannot open your eyes or your accident knocked you unconscious, you have a severe concussion.
+If you cannot open your eyes or if your accident knocked you unconscious, you have a severe concussion.

 Can You Move?